MakeSchool-Tutorials/reddit_on_rails/P1-building-reddit/content.md

 3. Understand the common libraries and the nomenclatures used in web applications.

+## Pair Programming

+You should do this tutorial in pairs using pair programming techniques.
+That means that when you're programming, there's two people sitting on one computer.
+One person is the driver, types on the keyboard.
+The other person, the observer, reads each line of code as it's typed, and discusses what's happening and why with the driver.
+You should switch roles often - every 30 minutes.

+For more information, see [this guide](http://www.wikihow.com/Pair-Program).

+Once you've picked a partner, use [this link](https://classroom.github.com/group-assignment-invitations/7a656a92e5e6bbe3329533de3af9360f) to accept the assignment and create groups.
+Both partners should accept the assignment, though you'll start by working on one computer.
+Make sure to put any design documents and any related resources into your repository.

 ## Why / What is Reddit?

 Reddit is a simple web application that we’ll use to cover many of the concepts that would be required during development of a production-ready application.
 Hopefully some of you have heard of or used Reddit before, but if not, you can read about it on [wikipedia](https://en.wikipedia.org/wiki/Reddit).
 Users can create and comment on posts, and comment on comments.
 We recommend creating a Reddit account, creating a subreddit, creating a post, and commenting on another user’s post.